 Mei’s suit was easily the most childish looking, sort of.
 It was a simple bikini, with frilly bits top and bottom, and with a pattern of stripes on it in pink, white and black.
 Yet instead of simply laying out like the others were with a variety of books, the crazed inventor had brought out some of the muskets they had been given from the pirate stores, taking them apart one after another.
 The Clockwork Islanders had been very generous in terms of muskets and harpoons, which Kirishima had asked for.
 The arm movements this called for set her chest to jiggling in a way that was almost as hypnotizing as seeing Momo lick her finger before turning a page in her book or how Melissa swayed in place to an unseen beat as she laid out on her back.

 Truly it was a bit of heaven and Hell for Izuku, and the uncomfortable glances he shared with Shoto and Kirishima showed he was not alone in thinking so.
-And when Kyoka left him with a bottle of sun screen and moved over to a chair, laying out on her chest like Tsuyu had, showing off Kyoka’s small, pert rear, Izuku’s brain decided enough was enough and checked out.
+And when Kyoka left him with a bottle of sunscreen and moved over to a chair, laying out on her chest like Tsuyu had, showing off Kyoka’s small, pert rear, Izuku’s brain decided enough was enough and checked out.
 He slumped in his wheelchair, his eyes closing as he fell into dreamland.

 Getting used to the Grand Line proved to be a bit of a mixed blessing for the boys and girls alike over the next few days.
 Now, almost used to the near-constant danger, they had enough mental energy to notice that they were living in close proximity with many different members of the other sex.
 This naturally caused some issues, making the whole sunbathing thing seem mild in comparison.